c4software/cordova-docker/README.md

 # cordova-docker
 Docker image to build (and test) Cordova app

-⚠️ This image was created to be used in Gitlab-Ci / TravisCI (not for direct usage)
+⚠️ This image was created to be used in Gitlab-CI (not for direct usage)

 ### Features